 How much do housing and accommodation cost in Australia?

 In 2025, accommodation is the biggest living expense for international students in Australia, making up nearly 30–40% of their monthly budget.
-Costs vary by city, type of housing, and amenities offered.
+The cost of living in Australia varies by city, type of housing, and amenities offered.

 Here’s a breakdown: